-- 1. EGLE shall provide up to date license application materials on the program website available under Program Forms/Downloads. - EGLE shall perform a one-time, detailed review of all new septage waste firm business, vehicle, land site and cropping plan applications to ensure administrative completeness before forwarding them to the Grantee for inspection. - 3.
+- 1. EGLE shall provide up to date license application materials on the program website available under Program Forms/Downloads. - 2.
+EGLE shall perform a one-time, detailed review of all new septage waste firm business, vehicle, land site and cropping plan applications to ensure administrative completeness before forwarding them to the Grantee for inspection. - 3.
 EGLE shall provide current inspection forms on the program website.
 These forms can be downloaded from the program website by clicking on Health Department Information or Land Application Information located under Program Forms/Downloads.
 The inspection forms include: - a.
-Existing Land Site Inspection Form (EQP5900).
+Existing Land Site Inspection Form (EQP5900). - b.

-- b.
 New Land Site Inspection Form (EQP5970). - c.
 Cropping Plan Form (EQP5928). - d.
 Vehicle Inspection PDF Fillable Form (EQP5901). - e.
 Receiving Station Inspection Form (EQP5911). - f.
 Storage Facility Checklist (EQP5966). - 4.
-EGLE shall make available quarterly inspection status report forms.
-These forms can be downloaded from the program website by clicking on Health Department Information located under Program Forms/Downloads. - 5.
 EGLE will provide for the request and receipt of annual cropping plans for all existing land application sites which shall be transmitted to the Grantee.
-EGLE will make available detailed land application record review and inspection resources necessary to assist the Grantee in their consideration of cropping plans for existing sites within their respective jurisdictions. - 6.
+EGLE will make available detailed

+- land application record review and inspection resources necessary to assist the Grantee in their consideration of cropping plans for existing sites within their respective jurisdictions. - 5.
 EGLE will provide resources, technical assistance, regional training, and program support as requested by the Grantee.
 These resources include the Guidance Manual for the Land Application of Septage Waste which can be downloaded from the program website.
-It can be accessed by clicking on Land Application Information under Program Forms/Downloads. - 7.
+It can be accessed by clicking on Land Application Information under Program Forms/Downloads. - 6.
 EGLE shall provide program updates and information via the program website's Septage Program FAQ's (Frequently Asked Questions) and informational mailings.
 The Grantee will be copied on memos and letters issued to licensed septage businesses.

-Quarterly reports and year-end RFP submissions may be submitted one of three ways:
+Inspection reports may be submitted one of three ways:

 - Mail to: EGLE-DWEHD, Environmental Health Section Septage Program, P.O.
 Box 30817, Lansing, Michigan 48909-8311.
-The contact person is the Septage Program Registration Technician, Mr. Matthew Rockhold, who can be reached at 517-888-4897. - 2.
-Scan and e-mail to: RockholdM@Michigan.gov. - Anticipated January 2021: Submit through Michigan Environmental Health and Drinking Water Information Systems (MiEHDWIS), a new web application.
-Please send e-mail to EGLE-DWEHD-ITApplicationSupport@Michigan.gov or contact the Environmental Assistance Center at 800-662-9278 between 8:00 a.m. and 4:30 p.m., Monday - Friday to get started.
+The contact person is the Septage Program Registration Technician, Matthew Rockhold, who can be reached at 517-888-4897. - 2.
+Scan and e-mail to: RockholdM@michigan.gov. - 3.
+Submit through Michigan Environmental Health and Drinking Water Information Systems (MiEHDWIS), a new web application.
+Please send e-mail to EGLE-DWEHD-ITApplicationSupport@michigan.gov or contact the Environmental Assistance Center at 800-662-9278 between 8:00 a.m. and 4:30 p.m., Monday Friday to get started.
 To utilize MiEHDWIS, a MILogin Third Party account must be created for health department staff.